 Scheduling Study Time Using Online Calendars

-“But how do I make time to study and complete homework?”
-A question asked of many of our tutors, by a wide range of students.
-These students are understandably overwhelmed: classes take up upwards of 35 hours a week, with most students also balancing hours of sports, extracurricular activities, home lives, and work responsibilities.
-For some students, making time in between these commitments for additional schoolwork can be extremely challenging.
-No wonder so many of our tutors are asked to help students develop work study habits such as scheduling and keeping up with assignment due dates.
+usMany of our students ask, “How do I make time to study and complete homework?”
+These students are understandably overwhelmed: Classes take up 35 hours a week.
+Most students also balance hours of sports, extracurricular activities, home lives, and work responsibilities.
+Making time between these commitments for additional schoolwork is challenging for some students.
+No wonder so many students seek help developing work-study habits such as scheduling and keeping up with assignment due dates.

 When my students ask me this question, I take my answer directly from my own experience.
-As an adult living with ADHD, I have found online calendar apps and sites that save your events to the cloud for easy access and editing on any device to be a life saver.
-These programs come with a variety of options and are often included with school-assigned emails or student portals.
-Any application or website that allows you to create your own events and reminders can be used to balance your schedule.
-I will be using Google Calendar to demonstrate this practice, because their view of daily and weekly schedules allows for an easy visual with which to spot gaps and conflicts.
+As an adult living with ADHD, I find online calendar apps and sites that save your events to the cloud to be a lifesaver.
+These programs are often included in school-assigned emails or student portals.
+Any application or website that allows you to create your own events and reminders can help balance your schedule.
+I will use Google Calendar to demonstrate this practice, because its view of daily and weekly schedules allows for an easy visual with which to spot gaps and conflicts.

 Lesson 1: Avoiding Conflicts

-The first step to using these calendars to their maximum potential is to make sure that the calendar can accurately depict the events in your life.
-This means entering the largest and least flexible events in your day to day schedule into the calendar.
-Some users may feel that they will remember that they have class for seven hours every day, but entering those times are crucial to avoiding conflicts.
+The first step to using these calendars to their maximum potential is to ensure that the calendar can accurately depict the events in your life.
+This means entering the largest and least flexible events in your day-to-day schedule into the calendar.
+Some users feel that they will remember that they have class for seven hours every day, but entering those times is crucial to avoiding conflicts.
 Please see the picture below for an example:

-This student has school every day and works twice a week, entered respectively in blue and red blocks.
-By having these set and dependable commitments on your schedule represented visually in the calendar, you can visually approximate how much free time you have in which to schedule your studying.
-These dependable events are also useful because they can be extended to include the time it takes to commute to and from them.
+This student has school every day and works twice weekly, entered respectively in blue and red blocks.
+By entering these fixed commitments on your calendar, you visually approximate how much free time you have to schedule your studying.
+These dependable events are also helpful because they include the time it takes to commute to and from them.
 This keeps you from scheduling events on top of each other, giving you no time to go from one to the other.
-It is also important, as a teen, that students schedule sleep, so they can be sure to stop in time to get a full 8 hours.
-This student has 73 free hours, if we include the 16 over the weekend.
+It is also important for students in their teenage years to schedule sleep.
+This student has 73 free hours if we include the 16 over the weekend.

-If we assume that this student needs an hour every week to complete the homework from one class, this student could have at most 6 hours of homework a week.
-But, because this is a low estimate and additional time must be spent on studying and more elaborate projects, we will round this number up to 10 hours per week to be scheduled for homework/studying.
-Considering time is needed for family, socialization, and life in general, the following sample study event plan is one of many configurations that could fit into this sample schedule:
+Assuming that this student needs an hour every week to complete the homework from one class, this student has at most 6 hours of homework a week.
+This is a low estimate, and additional time will be spent studying on more elaborate projects, so we’ve rounded this number up to 10 hours per week for homework/studying.
+Considering time is needed for family, socialization, and life in general, the following sample study event plan is one of many configurations that fit into this sample schedule:

 Lesson 2: Stay Reactive by Rescheduling on the Fly